Healthcare significantly outperformed the broader market last year, after two years of underperforming the S&P 500.

 When the end to restrictive policy is in sight, then the sector is likely to witness a group rotation to more growth-oriented stocks.

-Groups like medical devices and services, and biotechs, will perform better as the year matures, while defensive groups like pharma should perform well during the earlier part of the year.
+Groups like medical devices and biotechs should perform better as the year matures, while defensive groups like pharma should perform well during the earlier part of the year.

 The economic situation will continue to play a large role in healthcare performance, and the choice between its defensive and growth groups.